 - 1. The CAPZA Global ESG Committee meets twice a year: - One Committee is focused on the update of CAPZA's ESG strategy and processes, as well as CSR & ESG regulations, frameworks and initiatives.
-It also serves to validate the scope of reporting for the coming year.

-- One Committee is focused on the presentation of the results of the annual ESG Reporting and update on the ESG strategy and policy. - 2.
-The Strategy specific ESG Committee, tailored to each strategy, meets at least annually to meticulously assess the non-financial performance of each fund.
+It also serves to validate the scope of reporting for the coming year. - One Committee is focused on the presentation of the results of the annual ESG Reporting campaign and update on the ESG strategy and policy. - 2.
+Each Equity Strategy has its own dedicated ESG Committee, which convenes at least annually to thoroughly assess the non-financial performance of the corresponding fund.
 This in-depth review serves as the basis for formulating management strategies and action plans for the companies in the portfolio.